fbbxo/fbbxo/README.md

 **`Fullstack Developer`** **`Backend Developer`**

-My name is Fabio de Azevedo Moreira Filho, i'm 20 yo and i'm from Tocantins, Brazil.
+My name is Fabio Azevedo, i'm 20 yo and i'm from Tocantins, Brazil.

 🎓 I'm studying for my degree in Internet Systems.